akullpp/awesome-java/README.md

 ## Template Engine

-*Tools which substitute expressions in a template*
+*Tools which substitute expressions in a template.*

 * [Apache Velocity](http://velocity.apache.org/) - Templates for HTML pages, emails or source code generation in general.
 * [FreeMarker](http://freemarker.org/) - General templating engine without any heavyweight or opinionated dependencies.